Hong Kong diners offered protest-inspired 'eyeball' mocktails and 'tear gas' eggs

 READ: Mooncakes, hymns and post-it notes: The colour of Hong Kong's protests

-Sipping a red "Eye for an Eye", fellow diner Corinna Kwan said the drink was both a sentimental reminder of the incident and "really delicious".
+Sipping a red "Eye for an Eye", fellow diner Corinna Kwan said the drink was both a poignant reminder of the incident and "really delicious".

 Hong Kong returned to China in 1997 under a "one country, two systems" formula that ensures freedoms not enjoyed on the mainland, including the right of assembly and an independent judiciary.